 - The Selection Committee will select a Valedictorian for each of the Spring Convocations, and where possible, the valedictorian will be from one of the disciplines represented at each of the ceremonies.One Valedictorian will be selected for the Fall Convocation.

 - After the interview process, the successful candidate will be contacted by phone.

-- Those who were selected for an interview but were not selected as Valedictorian will receive a letter informing them of the committee's decision
+- Those who were selected for an interview but were not selected as Valedictorian will receive an email informing them of the committee's decision.